 - Recurrent Cancer: In this case, cancer appears again after the treatment, it is termed as recurrent Cancer.
 The outbreak can be in the kidney or any other part of the body.

 It is important to know about the possible treatments for kidney cancer to make an informed decision.
 However, the shock of having such a disease and the stress developed because of the various diagnostic treatments often makes you tired and anxious.
 It is best to discuss all the possibilities with your doctor in full detail.
 Ask as many questions as you can and get all the information required to make the big decision.

 It is possible that your doctor might refer you to a specialist.
 The specialist is qualified to offer the best treatment consultation.
-The experts in case of kidney cancer include urologists, medical oncologists and radiation oncologists.
+The experts in the case of kidney cancer include urologists, medical oncologists, and radiation oncologists.

 Preparing for Treatment

 The treatment for kidney cancer depends on its developmental stage.
 The doctor would diagnose your condition, stage of cancer, and recommend the best possible treatment.
 You can always ask your doctor the details of the treatment as well as any other query related to recovery or re-occurrence of the condition.